Passports on a map of the world to illustrate the keys to world travel

 • to give as tips to locals who might help you out of a tight spot

-These have helped immensely in my extensive travels, especially having hardcopy of hotel address to show to immigration officers or taxi guys or if I’m lost (to avoid using my phone and possibly misplacing or losing it as well);
+These have helped immensely in my extensive travels, especially having hardcopy of hotel address to show to immigration officers or taxi guys or if I’m lost.
+This way I avoid using my phone and possibly misplacing or losing it as well;

 Note: These tips may be helpful even at home, as getting lost or robbed can happen there too!

 Do you have digital or physical back up of your docs?
-If you don’t, consider taking time to catch up this over the coming weekend.
-You never know when these will come in handy in your travels, local or otherwise.
+If you don’t, consider creating time to do this sooner rather than later, especially before your next travel.
+You never know when these will come in handy in your movement, local or otherwise.

 Leave a reply